 Corn oil, also called maize oil, is one of the most popular vegetable oils on the market.
-You’ll find corn oil in practically everything, from margarine to salad dressing to deep-fried foods in restaurants.
+You’ll find it in practically everything, from margarine to salad dressing to deep-fried foods in restaurants.

-Corn oil contains high amounts of polyunsaturated fatty acids, which lower cholesterol[*] and are supposed to be a key part of heart health.
-But corn oil also causes inflammation and damages your liver.
-And like other vegetable oils, corn oil is actually linked to increased risk of obesity and heart disease[*].
+Corn oil contains high amounts of polyunsaturated fatty acids (PUFAs), which lower cholesterol[*] and are supposed to be a key part of heart health.
+But this oil can also cause inflammation and damage your liver.
+And like other vegetable oils, it’s linked to increased risk of obesity and heart disease[*].

 Corn oil is one of the most popular cooking oils in the world.

-It’s cheap, it’s flavorless, and it has a high smoke point, which makes corn oil a go-to choice for high heat frying, and particularly deep frying.
-Corn oil is also in margarine, salad dressings, beauty products, and more.
+It’s cheap, flavorless, and has a high smoke point, which makes it a go-to choice for high-heat frying, particularly deep frying.
+It’s also in margarine, salad dressings, beauty products, and more.

 6 Reasons to Avoid Corn Oil

 #1: Vegetable Oils Are High In Inflammatory Fats

 According to the American Heart Association (AHA), the fatty acid profile (low SFA, high PUFA) of corn oil is heart healthy.
 Because of this, the AHA recommends you replace saturated fats like butter, coconut oil, and palm oil with vegetable oils[*].

 This recommendation is based on outdated information.
 It started with observational data collected in the 1950s that linked dietary saturated fat to heart disease[*].

 More recent research has repeatedly found no link between saturated fat and heart disease[*][*].
 In fact, saturated fat may protect against both stroke and liver disease[*][*].